-Administrative or managerial accountability is about making those with delegated authority answerable for carrying out agreed tasks according to agreed performance criteria (Day and Klein 1987).
-It is exercised by a range of scrutiny bodies that as quasilegal forums carry out independent and external administrative and financial supervision and control of ministries or agencies.
+Administrative accountability is related to a person's location within a hierarchy in which a superior calls to account a subordinate for the performance of delegated duties but it occurs in different variants (Sinclair 1995).
+It can be exercised by a range of scrutiny bodies that as quasi-legal forums carry out independent and external administrative and financial supervision and control of ministries or agencies.
 These may be auditors, inspectors, controllers, general offices, ombudsmen, independent supervisory offices, anti-fraud offices, auditing offices, etc. They may be primarily concerned with financial scrutiny or else focus more broadly on ensuring efficiency or effectiveness, as in performance auditing.
 Often they are linked to agencification and contract systems, but also to performance management systems, management-by-objectives-and-results systems and to the trend towards managerialism in public administration, labeled as an "audit society" by Power (1997).
 Contemporary reforms have put strong emphasis on managerial accountability, which means that managers on the one hand have been granted extended autonomy but on the other hand are made more directly accountable for their ability to produce measurable results and to run their organizations efficiently (Wallis and Gregory 2009).
 Political accountability should be confined to two functions: first, setting objectives; and second, evaluating policy based on an assessment of the results.
 Managers are left to get on with the rest of the business of government within a system of clear separation of policy making and policy implementation (Painter 2011).
+Generally managerial accountability work best where there is no political elements in a public service and low level of political salience (Bogdanor 2010).
+Managerial accountability is about monitoring output and results and making those with delegated authority answerable for carrying out agreed tasks according to agreed performance criteria (Day and Klein 1987).
+This is different from the traditional administrative accountability concentrating on monitoring the process or procedures in which inputs are transformed.
+We can also distinguish between a) internal administrative accountability relations focusing on bureaucratic or managerial accountability in which the forum is part of the chain of command within the bureaucratic organization; and b) external administrative accountability where the forum are administrative bodies, audit offices and regulators outside the administrative body.
+In this paper we do not make this distinction explicit.

 Professional accountability deals with the mechanism of professional peers or peer review.
 Particularly in typical professional public organizations different professions are constrained by professional codes of conduct - i.e. catalogues of conduct deemed appropriate - and scrutinized by professional organizations or disciplinary bodies.
-It is a system marked by deference to expertise where one relies on the technical knowledge of experts (Romzek and Dubnick 1987, Mulgan 2000).
+It is a system marked by deference to expertise where one relies on the technical knowledge of experts (Romzek and Dubnick 1987; Mulgan 2000).
 This type of accountability is particularly relevant for public managers who work in public organizations concerned with professional service delivery.

 Social accountability arises out of a lack of trust in government and the existence of several potential social stakeholders in the government or public apparatus.
-This produces pressure on public organizations whereby they feel obliged to account for their activities vis-à-vis the public at large, stakeholders, or (civil) interest groups and users' organizations, via public reporting, public panels or information on the internet (Malena et al. 2004).
+This produces pressure on public organizations whereby they feel obliged to account for their activities vis-à-vis the public at large, stakeholders, or (civil) interest groups and users' organizations, via public reporting, public panels or information on the internet (Malena, Forster and Singh 2004).
+Giving account to various stakeholders in society occurs normally on a voluntary basis and has been labeled horizontal accountability (Schillemans 2008).